brucebiotech/dbu/README.md

 It also implements cmsis-dap vendor extensions to
   - control power delivery to the target
   - transport a uart debug message stream to the host debugger

-# Make

-The firmware build uses gnu make and arm-none-eabi-gcc on linux or windows (building on windows requires msys2).